Mila Fairfax

 As a public relations practitioner of over 30 years, half of that in private practice, I shepherd people through identity changes.

-I work with private practitioners in the therapy and wellbeing professions who are evolving in their careers, as well as with individuals who are coming through a personal ‘identity crisis’ or a significant reinvention of their personal narrative.
+I work with individuals who are coming through a personal ‘identity crisis’ or a significant reinvention of their personal narrative and reputation.

 Our work addresses theoretical issues of recovering aspects that are essential to who you are; strategic considerations on what it may take to achieve living and working in authentic integrity; tactical actions to make changes step-by-step; and support to walk the talk.